 How to calculate your mortgage payment with a 5% down

 As mentioned, for a $472,000 home, a 5% down payment would be $23,600.
-For our purposes, let’s assume the mortgage will be amortized over 25 years, that you choose a five-year fixed mortgage rate of 2.54% (the current best five year fixed rate available), and that you want to pay your mortgage in monthly installments.
+For our purposes, let’s assume the mortgage will be amortized over 25 years, that you choose a five-year fixed mortgage rate of 2.54% (the current best 5-year fixed rate available), and that you want to pay your mortgage in monthly instalments.

 (That’s a lot of assumptions.
-Don’t worry, though, using a mortgage calculator is super easy and can be modified on the fly within seconds.)
+Don’t worry, though, using a mortgage calculator is super easy and can be modified on the fly within seconds.
+If you wanted to focus on amortization alone, you can use our amortization calculator to generate sample amortization schedules to see what your payments might be like under different amortization length scenarios.)

 But, back to our example.
 After inputting all the details into the mortgage calculator, you’ll see that your total monthly mortgage payment will be $2,098.